DiceDB/docs/src/content/docs/commands/QWATCH.md

 1. `Query Parsing`: The provided query is parsed to extract the SELECT, FROM, WHERE, and ORDER BY clauses.
 2. `Subscription Establishment`: The client establishes a subscription to the specified query.
 3. `Initial Result`: The initial result set based on the current data is sent to the client.
-4. `Data Change Monitoring`: Redis continuously monitors the data sources specified in the FROM clause.
+4. `Data Change Monitoring`: DiceDB continuously monitors the data sources specified in the FROM clause.
 5. `Query Reevaluation`: Whenever data changes that might affect the query result, the query is reevaluated.
 6. `Result Push`: If the reevaluated result differs from the previous result, the new result set is pushed to the subscribed client.